Vandivier/afterecon/content/2014-11-14-the-fullness-of-the-problem-of-knowledge.md

 ---
-title: The Fullness of the Problem of Knowledge
+title: "The Fullness of the Problem of Knowledge"
 date: 2014-11-14 16:02:47
 author: John Vandivier
 ---